-- The Open Connect Appliances or OCAs will constantly share their health reports with Cache-Control services, detailing their workload status, routability, and available videos.
-This way, the AWS EC2 will know which OCAs will be required to be sent to the clients for Playback Apps to respond.
+The Open Connect Appliances or OCAs will constantly share their health reports with Cache-Control services, detailing their workload status, routability, and available videos.
+This way, the AWS EC2 will know which OCAs must be sent to the clients for Playback Apps to respond.

-- The play request is sent from the client to the Playback Apps that are running on AWS EC2, to fetch the URLs of the requested video.
+The play request is sent from the Client to the Playback Apps running on AWS EC2 to fetch the URLs of the requested video.

-- Playback Apps services then validate the request, by checking the user's subscription status, availability of the video, licensing of the video based on geographical locations, and more.
+Playback Apps then validate the request by checking the user's subscription status, availability of the video licensing based on geographical locations, and more.

-- Now, at this moment, after the validations, Steering services will talk with Playback Apps, to find out about the eligible OCAs for that specific video request.
-Both Steering service and Playback Apps are running on AWS EC2 instances, and this accelerates this process.
-Steering services will use the user's IP address and ISP information to find the best OCAs for this request.
+After the validations, Steering services will talk with Playback Apps about the eligible OCAs for that specific video request.
+Steering service and Playback Apps are running on AWS EC2 instances, accelerating this process.
+Steering will use the user's IP address and ISP information to find the best OCAs for this request.

-- After this, a minimum of 10 OCAs are sent back by the Playback apps to the Client, for streaming that video.
+After this, the Playback apps send a minimum of 10 OCAs to the client for streaming that video.
 The client chooses the best OCA based on their speed, past performance, and quality to stream that video for the user.

 And all these steps happen within less than 1 second.

-As shared earlier, the backend comprises services, databases, storage, and everything else besides the actual streaming process, which is handled by Playback apps.
+As shared earlier, the backend comprises databases, storage, and everything besides the streaming process that Playback apps handle.

-Here too, microservices-based architecture is deployed for handling backend activities that include: user management, billing, subscription management, video transcoding, personalized recommendations to the users, and more.
+Here, microservices-based infrastructure is also deployed for handling backend activities, and other services include user management, billing, subscription management, video transcoding, personalized user recommendations, and more.

-Here is the possible backend architecture of Netflix, based on the available reports and blogs shared by experts in this domain:
+Here is the possible backend infrastructure of other microservices of Netflix, based on the available reports and blogs shared by experts in this domain:

-Now, this is what happens during a typical service request placed for the backend architecture:
+Now, this is what happens during one service request placed for the backend infrastructure:

-- AWS ELB will then forward this request to API Gateway Service, which is running on AWS EC2 instances.
-A component named Zuul has been developed by Netflix for handling these backend requests by AWS ELB, and it allows advanced features such as dynamic routing, traffic monitoring, and security, the safety of data, besides ensuring zero point of failure.
+AWS ELB will then forward this request to the API Gateway Service running on AWS EC2 instances.
+Netflix has developed a component named Zuulx for handling these backend requests by AWS ELB, and it allows advanced features such as dynamic routing, traffic monitoring, security, and data safety, besides ensuring zero points of failure.

-- From Zuul, the request is forwarded to the Application API component, which is the core business logic that powers Netflix.
-In our example, the request is of Playback, and for this, Play API is engaged, under API Gateway Service.
-For other requests such as user authentication or subscription checks, other corresponding APIs are deployed under the Application API component.
+From Zuul, the request is forwarded to the Application API component, the core business logic that powers Netflix.
+In our example, the request is of Playback, and for this, Play API is engaged under API Gateway Service.
+Other corresponding APIs are deployed under the Application API component for further requests, such as user authentication or subscription checks.

-- Now, Play API will either call a microservice or a sequence of microservices for fulfilling this request.
-In our example, Playback Apps service, Steering service and Cache-Control are being deployed as microservices for fulfilling the request by Play API.
+Now, Play API will call a microservice or a sequence of microservices to fulfill this request.
+In our example, the Playback Apps, Steering, and Cache-Control are being deployed as microservices for fulfilling the request by Play API.

-- Hystrix is a very advanced program developed by Netflix, that isolates every microservice from the other, that enables minimum failures, and enables unprecedented resilience for ensuring higher success rates of fulfilling the requests.
+Hystrix is a very advanced program developed by Netflix that isolates every microservice from the other, enables minimum failures, and enables unprecedented resilience for ensuring higher success rates of fulfilling requests.

-- Microservices can also be used to track the users' activities and their history and other data to Stream Processing Pipeline for real-time recommendations and suggestions to the user, for enhancing engagement and user experience.
+Microservices can also be used to track the users' activities and their history and other data to Stream Processing Pipeline for real-time recommendations and suggestions for enhancing engagement and user experience.

-- The processed data coming out from Stream Processing Pipeline is then fed to big data processing tools such as AWS S3, Hadoop HDFS, Cassandra for the next action.
+The processed data from the Stream Processing Pipeline is then fed to big data processing tools such as AWS S3, Hadoop HDFS, and Cassandra for the following action.

-This is how Netflix system architecture works, serves the requests made by clients and delivers a powerful performance.
+This is how Netflix's infrastructure works, serving clients' requests and delivering a powerful performance.

-In the next part, we will decode the components of Netflix architecture and more.
+In the next part, we will decode the components of Netflix's microservices infrastructure and more.

-Connect with us to find out more about our Netflix app development company, and how we can assist you in launching such similar apps, for dominating your specific niche.
+Connect with us to learn more about our Netflix app development company and how we can assist you in launching similar apps like we helped Netflix dominate your niche.

-We have some of the most talented and passionate streaming app developers, who can understand your needs, and accordingly suggest the best way forward.
+We have some of the most talented and passionate streaming app developers and system architects who can understand your needs and suggest the best way forward.

-Schedule a no obligation consultation with our Mobile App Engineers right here.
+Schedule a no-obligation consultation with our Mobile App Engineers today!